 So 28% of Democrats, that's way up.

-Um, and then independents aren't too far behind.
+And then Independents aren't too far behind.

-25% of them, 25% say uh violence is all right.
+25% of them, 25%, say violence is all right.

 Here's what I think.

-That's what you say if you're answering a poll question, because you might want that answer to be there, you might be a troll, you might be just trolling, right?
+That's what you say if you're answering a poll question, because you might want that answer to be there.

-But what happens if you go to your neighbor and say, go to your Democrat neighbor and say, All right, it's go time, uh, grab your gun and meet me in the street, because we gotta start shooting the bad guys.
+But what happens if you go to your neighbor and say, go to your Democrat neighbor and say, all right, it's go time.

 What happens next?

-That guy who said, Yeah, violence would be a good idea, he realizes that he doesn't own a gun.
+That guy who said, yeah, violence would be a good idea, he realizes that he doesn't own a gun.

 If he goes out in the street, he will be opposed to the people who have all the guns.